jonathangeiger/kohana-jelly/guide/jelly.upgrading.md

 	// Or update them:
 	$post->get('comments')->set('approved', 1)->update();

+#### The filters, rules, and callbacks declaration syntax has changed slightly

+There is a new declaration syntax for filters, rules, and callbacks.
+This change should actually be *backwards-compatible* since every attempt has been made to ensure the old `Kohana_Validate` style of declaration still works.

+The new style is unified across filters, rules, and callbacks, which means callbacks now accept extra parameters, and filters can be called on objects.

+	// New way for filters, rules, and callbacks
+	'field' => array(
+		array(callback $callback [, array $params])
+	)

+	// The following is also acceptable:
+	'field' => array(
+		callback $callback
+	)

+As you can see, any valid callback is accept for the first part of the array and an optional array of params can be passed.

+For reference here is the old style that remains acceptable:

+	// Old way for filters and rules
+	'field' => array(
+		'Class::method' => NULL,
+		'function'      => array('arg1', 'arg2'),
+	)

+	// Old way for callbacks
+	'field' => array(
+		($object, $method),
+		'Class::method',
+	)

+#### Filters are no longer called on validation

+Instead, filters are called when the value is being set.
+This, coupled with the new declaration syntax, means filters can be lovely little callbacks on your fields or models to add custom processing to set data.

+	'filters' => array(
+		'field' => array(
+			array(':model', 'set_field')
+		)
+	)

+See that `:model` part of the callback?
+That's converted the actual model instance that's being filtered, so you can now call methods on the actual model that's being validated.

 #### Jelly_Builder->load() has been removed

 This is also because of `Jelly::query()`.
 You can pass a second argument to `Jelly::query()` which effectively duplicates the functionality, except it works on selects, deletes, and updates: